tsuda16k/materialmodifier/README.md

 ## Example image

-The `materialmodifier` package includes an image data, which is useful when you want to try material editing effects right away.
-The variable name of the image is `face`.
+The `materialmodifier` package contains an image data, which is useful when you want to quickly try out a material editing effect.
+The variable name for this image is `face`.

-Internally, this is just a numeric array of size 500 x 450 x 3
+Internally, this data is a numeric array with the size 500 x 500 x 3
-\[y-coordinate, x-coordinate, color channel\], meaning that it is 500 pix height and 450 pix width, and has three color channels (Red, Green, and Blue).
-Each element of the array represents a pixel value, which can range between 0 and 1.
+\[y-coordinate, x-coordinate, color channel\], which means a height of 500 pix, a width of 500 pix, and three color channels (Red, Green, and Blue).
+Each element of the array represents a pixel value, which can be between 0 and 1.

 ``` r
 dim(face)
 #> [1] 500 500   3
 ```

-Image size information can be shown by typing the variable name.
+The image size information can be displayed by typing the variable name.

 ``` r
 face